Florida State Seminoles baseball: Link Jarrett era (2023–present)

 Jarrett played shortstop for the Seminoles from 1991–1994.

 On June 24, 2022, Notre Dame head coach Link Jarrett, a former player under Martin Sr., was named head coach of the Seminoles.
 In his first season, the Seminoles suffered their first losing season in program history and missed the NCAA tournament for the first time since 1977.
 In his second year, he led the Seminoles to their second best start to a season in school history and a return to the tournament, with the Seminoles setting records in a super regional game for runs scored and margin of victory and advancing to their first world series appearance in five years, becoming the second Florida State head coach to both play and coach for the team in the college world series.
-Prior to the start of the his fourth season, Jarrett signed a new contract with the school, ensuring his continuance as head coach of the program.
+Prior to the start of his fourth season, Jarrett signed a new contract with the school, ensuring his continuance as head coach of the program.